Thinking about it cannot be comforting.

 Show how important it is

-Most companies are asking feedback but never get back to any users when the product is improved.
+Most companies are asking for feedback and comments on their experience but never get back to any users when the product is improved.

-That the best way for you to never hear back from unhappy customers.
+That is the best way for you to never hear back from unhappy customers.

 At Crisp, we have a Slack channel, over which we share insightful and positive feedback about our software.